bhakin/Recipe-Rating-Analysis/README.md

 #### Univariate Analysis

 This figure below is the distribution of `'rating'` from our dataset.
 This figure represents the amount of time each rating is given to the recipe.
 We can see that there are over 160,000 recipes that have 5 ratings and less than 3000 recipes have a rating 1 or a rating 2.
-Moreover, it shows there about 15,000 recipes that did not get a rating.
+Moreover, it shows to us that there about 15,000 recipes that did not get a rating which is why it is 0.

 <iframe
   src="assets/rating.html"